Alien Technology or Black Magic?

 This post is my final attempt to explain loudspeaker to myself.

 Compared to what it can do, the basic design of a speaker is frustratingly uncomplicated.
-A speaker typically contains of four very simple parts (the numbers correspond with the illustration on the left):
+A speaker typically contains of four very simple parts (the numbers correspond with the illustration above):

 The Wikipedia article on loudspeakers explain how they work like this: